 In 2018, the Governance Committee recommended a number of changes to our governance and consultation model to better support the implementation of the 2020 strategic plan.
 Resolutions passed at the 151st CMA Annual General Meeting in August 2018 include:

 A smaller Board of Directors

 There will be 19* seats on the CMA Board of Directors.
 That includes one seat for a non-physician, one for each province and territory, one for students and one for residents, a president, president-elect, immediate past-president and chair.

 A smaller Board of Directors is consistent with governance best practices and will help CMA leadership more effectively advance the association’s mission and vision.

 *The reduction in Board size will be achieved through attrition by summer 2020.

 We’re revising our consultation model to engage thousands of members instead of hundreds and support broader member input on CMA policy development and other initiatives.

 Our community engagement platform empowers physicians from coast to coast to coast to work together and collectively advocate on health issues.
-Our community of interest grant program offers funding to support these grassroots communities.

 We also introduced CMA member health policy proposals, which enable members or stakeholder organizations to propose or adapt CMA policies.
 A physician peer group reviews policy proposals and makes recommendations to the Board.
 For corporate matters, members may propose business and bylaw changes that relate to the functioning of the CMA (to be submitted 90 days prior to the AGM).